TurboGunner/CUDA-Simulation/README.md

 ## Data Structure

-The primary data is stored within a VectorField; defined in vector_field.hpp/cpp.
+The primary data is stored within a Vectorfield; defined in vector_field.hpp/cpp.
 > The data member that is contained is an unordered (hash) map, where the structure is:

 ```cplusplus